 The truth about potassium and sexual health

-I remember I used to ask myself, every time I watched that scene play out, “Can this really happen?”
-And, if it can, “What happens in the body to cause this type of reaction?”
-It wasn’t until I went to school for nutrition that I learned that, yes, although it might be largely exaggerated for cinematic effect, this can actually happen.
-Evidently the common cause for most cardiovascular attacks is an interruption of a balance of potassium and sodium.
+Evidently, the common cause of most cardiovascular attacks is an interruption of a balance of potassium and sodium.
 Scary?
 Yes.
 So if you ever wondered if potassium is important for sexual health, the answer is an emphatic yes.

 Even if you think you’re not a threat to a cardiovascular episode, you still need potassium for a great sex life.
 For starters, your muscles will not work efficiently if you do not have the proper balance.
 Since sex is one of the greatest forms of exercise, you can see the link.
 And taking it daily can prolong your life.
 It will also increase your stamina.